Krasnomakov-Bureau-Info/literature/README.md

 Hello, my name is Artur Kraskov.
 My pen name is Krasnomakov.
-I am a programmer and a writer.
+I am a developer, maker and a writer.
 I have other roles and hobbies, but these two are main.

 I speak Russian, English and want to learn Dutch.
 I used to teach English.